jonnonz1/nz-statute-book/acts/public/1989/public-finance-act-1989.md

 (1) The Governor-General may from time to time, by Order in Council made on the recommendation of the Minister, make regulations for all or any of the following purposes:
   (a) requiring information to be supplied to the Treasury by departments and any entities referred to in section 27(3)﻿(a) to (f) to enable the Treasury to properly fulfil the functions imposed on it by the Government or any Act:
   (ab) prescribing the processes and data standards to be used when supplying the information required under paragraph (a):
-  (ac) prescribing minimum requirements concerning the publication of information that departments, Offices of Parliament, Schedule 4 organisations, and Schedule 4A companies must publish under this Act:
+  (ac) prescribing minimum requirements concerning the publication of information that departments, Offices of Parliament, parliamentary agencies, Schedule 4 organisations, and Schedule 4A companies must publish under this Act:
-  (b) prescribing particular accounting policies and financial statement representations that Ministers, departments, Offices of Parliament, Crown entities, Schedule 4 organisations, or Schedule 4A companies must apply in their financial reporting:
+  (b) prescribing particular accounting policies and financial statement representations that Ministers, departments, Offices of Parliament, parliamentary agencies, Crown entities, Schedule 4 organisations, or Schedule 4A companies must apply in their financial reporting:
-  (ba) prescribing the non-financial reporting standards that Ministers, departments, Offices of Parliament, Schedule 4 organisations, or Schedule 4A companies must apply and the form in which they must provide the information they are required to present to the House of Representatives under this Act:
+  (ba) prescribing the non-financial reporting standards that Ministers, departments, Offices of Parliament, parliamentary agencies, Schedule 4 organisations, or Schedule 4A companies must apply and the form in which they must provide the information they are required to present to the House of Representatives under this Act:
   (bb) specifying the types of guarantees or indemnities that may be given by departments on behalf of or in the name of the Crown under section 65ZE:
   (bc) prescribing the terms and conditions that must apply to those guarantees or indemnities referred to in paragraph (bb):
   (bd) prescribing any other matters relating to those guarantees or indemnities referred to in paragraph (bb):